Important COVID-19 update – Visitor restrictions apply

 Travellers need to keep up-to-date with where they can travel and which areas have been declared COVID-19 hotspots, as the COVID-19 situation in Australia is continually evolving.

 All visitors need to ensure that they are complying with the current travel restrictions in place by the Northern Territory Government.

-The Ranger Guided Mala Walk is currently not operating due to COVID-19 restrictions at Uluru-Kata Tjuta National Park.
+The Ranger Guided Mala Walk has re-commenced in a modified format to comply with COVID-safe regulations.
 Please follow our News section to keep up to date with the latest updates and advice.

 Visit ancient campsites, learn about ceremonies and rites of passage, and discover how Anangu lived daily life.

 This walk goes from the Mala carpark to Kantju Gorge.
 It’s the same path taken by the daily ranger-guided Mala walk and most tours of Uluru.